coop-columb/supply-chain-forecaster/ROADMAP.md

 With the Performance Optimization phase and CI/CD implementation now completed, the project will move on to the Kubernetes Implementation and Security & Scaling phases:

 1. **Kubernetes Implementation (Phase 9 - IMMEDIATE PRIORITY)**
-   - Set up Kubernetes clusters for staging and production using scripts/setup_local_k8s.sh
+   - [x] Set up cloud-based Kubernetes clusters for staging and production (GKE, EKS, or AKS)
+     - [x] Created cloud setup scripts for GKE, AKS, and EKS
+     - Local clusters (created with scripts/setup_local_k8s.sh) are good for development but not accessible to GitHub Actions
+     - Cloud-based clusters are required for true CI/CD integration
+   - [x] Configure CD pipeline to support real Kubernetes deployments
+   - [ ] Investigate alternative approaches for local Kubernetes integration with GitHub Actions
+     - Research potential solutions for connecting GitHub Actions to local clusters
+     - Evaluate GitHub Actions self-hosted runners as a potential option
+     - Consider secure tunneling solutions or API proxies for local cluster access
-   - Replace simulation mode with real Kubernetes deployments
+   - [ ] Replace simulation mode with real Kubernetes deployments
-   - Configure CI/CD to deploy to real clusters
-   - Update GitHub environment secrets with real Kubernetes configurations
+   - [ ] Update GitHub environment secrets with real Kubernetes configurations
-   - Implement monitoring and logging for deployed services
+   - [ ] Implement monitoring and logging for deployed services
-   - IMPORTANT: This is the most urgent next step as it will fully enable the CD pipeline with real infrastructure
+   - IMPORTANT: While cloud-based Kubernetes is now implemented, we want to explore options for local Kubernetes integration

 2. Security and Scaling work (Phase 9 - Secondary Priority)
    - Conduct comprehensive security audit